Chorus/Note-Documentation/docs/CarePlan/CarePlanSetup.md

 A skill acquisition target is made up of:

-1. Domain
+1. **Domain**
-2. Subdomain
+2. **Subdomain**
-3. Goal
+3. **Goal** - the long-term objective, or general skill the learner should acquire.
+A goal will include targets that will build up to the goal together.
-4. Target
+4. **Target** - the specific, measurable skills that the learner is practicing each session.
+Target are what the Behavior Technician will collect data on.

 :::note
 The domains and subdomains relate to core Autism deficits and are managed by your organization.